nikosath/card-app/README.md

 ## TODOs

+- Retrieve user data for each request from a distributed cache (e.g. Redis)
+- Add database indexing
 - Improve integration with SpringDoc OpenAPI.
 - Add proper IT tests with separated use cases and unit tests for each app layer.
 - Don't use email as username.